Submit on Canvas by Thursday 11/10/22 at 11:49 PM. Ask questions and discuss on Piazza. Have fun!

 x

-You can choose whether to find the index of the snippet of the peak across all 4 channels independently, or jointly (e.g., averaging the 4 channels, and finding the peak of the averaged waveforms, and then extracting the 4-D value at the resulting index) but note that the index of the peaks should be the same timewise.
+of the peak across all 4 channels independently, or jointly (e.g., averaging the 4 channels, and finding the peak of the averaged waveforms, and then

 Problem 2